-As discussed in a previous post, there are several delivery systems to choose from when deciding your approach to hiring a contractor.
+As discussed in a previous post, there are several delivery systems to choose from when deciding your approach to hiring / choosing a contractor.
 Depending on which method is chosen, factors will have different weights as you move forward.
 However, it will likely still come down to experience, capabilities, confidence, trust, and best value.

 Some basic background elements that you will always want to gather information on are: